 The Financial Literacy Center (FLC) exists to provide personal finance and money management education to UW-W students and the campus community.
 Free virtual coaching session appointments are available and encouraged for you to obtain a better understanding of their personal finances.
 Whether you want to create a budget, learn to build and manage credit, make a plan to pay for your education, or understand student loan repayment, the FLC is here to provide financial information and resources during your time at UW-Whitewater.

 Recently, the FLC published Being Money Smart at UW-W for students to obtain money smart tips while attending UW-Whitewater.
 Click on the link for over 55 pages of money management tips from other UW-W students on topics like employment, food, housing, transportation, financial basics, and more.
 In addition, if you have helpful hints to add, be sure to comment, and the Peer Financial Educators will review for addition to the guide.

 Last spring, the FLC collaborated with CLD and Financial Aid to develop a guide for our graduating students.
 Check out the Guide for Warhawk Graduates: Career & Financial Tips to Help You Succeed.

-Jake is a junior at UW-Whitewater and is double-majoring in Finance and Information Technology.
+Jake is a senior at UW-Whitewater and is double-majoring in Finance and Information Technology.
 He will be graduating in the spring of 2021 and wants to work as a financial planner.
 Jake wanted to be a PFE to learn more about financial literacy, and be able to help other students manage their money effectively.
 In addition, he wanted to gain experience working one-on-one and presenting to others.
 Outside of work and school, Jake loves all Wisconsin sports, the Chicago Blackhawks, racing, working on cars, and playing golf.